-- Slightly loosen the two hex jam nuts on the two hex screws in the front of the upper ROPS.
-Loosen the hex screws to relieve their pressure on the ROPS.
-See Figure 13. - Remove the two internal cotter pins, and, while supporting the ROPS, withdraw the clevis pins.
+- Loosen the two clamp knobs on the front of the ROPS to relieve their pressure on the ROPS.
+See Figure 13. - Remove the two internal cotter pins, and, while supporting the ROPS, withdraw the hitch pins.
 See Figure 13.
-Carefully lower the ROPS. - Reinstall the clevis pins and cotter pins for storage.
+Carefully lower the ROPS. - Reinstall the hitch pins and internal cotter pins for storage.